 Diversity, Inclusion & Sensitivity explains workplace diversity and provides practical steps to help individuals choose inclusive actions, improve cultural competency and address personal biases.
 The course further emphasizes the role civility and workplace sensitivity play in promoting a respectful culture.

 Unconscious Bias covers many of the most common types of bias, with examples, strategies and practices to help employees and managers reduce the influence of bias on workplace decisions and actions.

 Microaggressions in the Workplace describes what microaggressions are and the negative effects they have on others, and instructs on how to respond to microaggressions when overhead at work.

 Bystander Intervention raises awareness of the importance of being an active bystander and provides employees with practical steps for protecting targets of abusive behavior and preventing future misconduct.

-Employment Law Essentials for Managers equips managers with a clear understanding of key workplace laws related to their job responsibilities.
+Employment Law Essentials for Managers equips managers with a clear understanding of key workplace laws related to their roles.
 Topics include: Interviewing and Hiring, Wage and Hour Laws, Preventing Retaliation, FMLA Basics, the Families First Coronavirus Response Act, Handling Harassment Complaints and Reasonable Accommodations.